software engineer (2023 Guide)

 The high demand for Software Engineers has created a situation where companies have to compete for the top software engineering talent, and as a result, work-life balance has become a popular point of emphasis.
 Most companies now offer flexible hours for software engineering jobs, as well as the possibility of remote work.
-It’s the combination of reasonable hours and high pay that makes software engineering such a good job is that it’s hard to find a job that combines the potential for a six-figure salary while also allowing enough free time to have a healthy life outside of work, which is rare in any field.
+It’s the combination of reasonable hours and high pay that makes software engineering such a good job.
+A Senior Software Developer will typically bring home a six-figure salary while also allowing enough free time to have a healthy life outside of work, which is rare in any field.

 Perks are another benefit of the demand for Software Engineers.
 Many software engineering jobs offer perks like stock options, unlimited paid time off, free gym memberships, remote work arrangements, and more.
-More senior jobs will offer the most perks — particularly at big tech companies — but even entry-level software engineering jobs are said to offer perk packages to lure in the top job candidates.
+Senior Software Engineers will of course have access to the most perks — particularly at big tech companies — but even entry-level software engineering jobs are said to offer perk packages to lure in the top job candidates.

 We offer a wide variety of programs and courses built on adaptive curriculum and led by leading industry experts.